-Thus, the covariance matrix above specifies that the variances of the residuals are allowed to vary and that the residuals are independent of each other.
+Thus, the covariance matrix above specifies that the variances of the residuals are allowed to be different and that the residuals are independent of each other.

 This assumption is the only difference between weighted least squares and ordinary least squares.
-But, it is a big difference.
-Remember that the value of σ^2 can indicate the variance of the population residuals or our uncertainty in the value of that residual.
+But, it is a rather significant difference.

+Note: Remember that the value of σ^2 can indicate the variance of the population residuals or our uncertainty in the value of that residual.